ReInHerit/face-fit/README.md

 - [Desktop app](#faceFit_Python)
 - [Web app](#faceFit_javascript)

+The most up-to-date version of the code is in the v2.0 branch and Web-based.

-Each subdirectory contains a READM.md that describes how to install it.
+Each subdirectory contains a README.md that describes how to install it.

 ## Citation